Sunnidhya/Multimodal-Visual-Question-Answering-System/README.md

          by predicting masked tokens based on context.
 On the other hand, ViT, or Vision Transformer, revolutionized computer vision tasks by treating images as fixed-size patches and creating embeddings from them.
 ViT uses a standard Transformer encoder to process images, allowing for efficient handling of visual data without convolutions.</li>
+    <li>These multimodal models, by integrating the strengths of BERT and ViT, have significantly advanced the capabilities of machines to understand and interpret data from
+         different modalities, leading to breakthroughs in tasks such as visual question answering</li>
   </ul>